 TDAP flap is a breast reconstruction technique that uses skin and fat harvested from the upper back to form the new breast tissue.
 Plastic surgeons carefully separate blood vessels that supply the donor tissue from the latissimus dorsi muscle in order to ensure retained strength in the shoulder and arm.
 Since the donor tissue flap is rotated and tunneled from the back to the chest under the skin, there is no need for microsurgical reattachment of blood vessels.
 TDAP Flap breast reconstruction is typically used for partial breast reconstruction after a lumpectomy, or for adding natural tissue in order to improve the outcome of a prior breast reconstruction.

-Phoenix plastic surgeon Dr. Oren Tessler is a seasoned specialist in the TDAP Flap technique.
+Phoenix plastic surgeons Dr. Tessler and Dr. Turin are a seasoned specialist in the TDAP Flap technique.
 The surgeon takes great care to preserve the upper back muscle and nerves in order to ensure proper functioning in the donor area.
-Dr. Tessler takes each patient as unique and develops a customized TDAP reconstruction to suit their goals.
+Dr. Tessler and Dr. Turin take each patient as unique and develops a customized TDAP reconstruction to suit their goals.
 He has helped many lumpectomy patients from Phoenix, Scottsdale, Gilbert, Gilbert, Mesa, Glendale, and surrounding AZ cities feel whole again after battling the scourge of cancer.

 Who is a candidate for TDAP Flap?